-This course is a continuation of the study of the healthy human body.
-This course will study the structure and function of the respiratory, immune and lymphatic systems.
-A regional study of the upper limb, lower limb and back completes the course.
+This course continues to study the healthy human body.
+Students will study the structure and function of the nervous system.
+A regional study of the head and neck completes the course.

 II.
 LEARNING OUTCOMES:

 Upon successful completion of this course the student will be able to: